Academic Services

 Advising Philosophy

 Academic advising is an important component of a student’s undergraduate experience.
-The university has established a structure intended to bring each student into a collaborative relationship with an academic advisor and a faculty advisor.
+The university has established a structure intended to bring each student into a collaborative relationship with an ARCC academic advisor and a faculty advisor.
 The partnership with these advisors empowers students to establish connections to campus and their field of study, graduate in a timely fashion, and develop a portfolio of skills and experiences that will help them achieve their academic and professional goals.
 Advising is most effective when viewed as a developmental process in which the students and advisors work together.
 Students have the ultimate responsibility for monitoring their progress toward graduation and they should work closely with their advisors to develop a corresponding academic and career plan.
 Advisors serve as a resource for students, providing accurate information and referring them to appropriate sources of help offered by the university.

 Advising Structure

 Students who have not decided on a major will work with an undeclared advisor.
-Once a student declares a major, they will be assigned an academic advisor from that cluster and a faculty advisor in that major.
+Once a student declares a major, they will be assigned an ARCC academic advisor from that cluster and a faculty advisor in that major.

 Roles of Academic and Faculty Advisors:

 Faculty Advisors: A faculty advisor provides ongoing consultation for the student on long-range academic and career plans, monitors progress towards specific major degree requirements, assists in the selection of major courses, and connects students to High Impact Practices available in their department/field.
 Students are encouraged to meet with their faculty advisor each term to discuss major-related opportunities.
-Faculty advisors collaborate with academic advisors and career counselors to serve students.
+Faculty advisors collaborate with ARCC academic advisors and career counselors to serve students.

 Advising Responsibilities